 We got her a settlement of $475,000 to help make life after the accident as painless as possible and to make it easier for her family to cope with her unexpected disability.

 When a Target shopper slipped on spilled bleach near the store exit and fell, she sustained multiple bulging discs in the lumbar region of her spine.

-After years of working toward rehabilitation – and 2 surgeries – she still needed a walker to get around and help with basic household chores.
+After years of working toward rehabilitation – and two surgeries – she still needed a walker to get around and help with basic household chores.

 We fought hard to get her a $400,000 settlement that would not only cover the considerable costs of her medical care but also help her make the adjustments needed to have a better quality of life in spite of the permanent damage done by the slip and fall accident.